-The Annual Meeting of Shareholders of Cass Information Systems, Inc. will be held at the location specified below on Monday, April 18, 2011, at 11:00 a.m. local time, for the following purposes:
+The Annual Meeting of Shareholders of Cass Information Systems, Inc. will be held at the location specified below on Monday, April 16, 2012, at 11:00 a.m. local time, for the following purposes:

 - 1. To elect four directors to serve, each for a three-year term; - 2.
-To ratify the appointment of KPMG LLP as the independent registered public accounting firm for 2011; - 3.
-To hold a non-binding advisory vote on executive compensation; - 4.
-To hold a non-binding advisory vote on the frequency of executive compensation advisory votes; and - 5.
+To ratify the appointment of KPMG LLP as the independent registered public accounting firm for 2012; and - 3.
 To act upon such other matters as may properly come before the Annual Meeting or any adjournment thereof.

-The close of business on March 4, 2011 has been fixed as the record date for determining shareholders entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+The close of business on March 5, 2012 has been fixed as the record date for determining shareholders entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.